daimor/simplemirror/readme.md

 Regarding the Iris docker image, you can either download from Intersystems or use a docker hub repository:

 - ### Download an image from Intersystems and load the image Download the version you need from Intersystems and use **docker load** command to load the image.
-In this case I downloaded the file "iris-2019.3.0.302.0-docker.tar.gz"
+You will need to have access to wrc.intersystems.com, then go to distributions and find the version you need.
+I recommend to download 2019.3 and later.
+    When I was writing this the version "iris-2019.3.0.302.0-docker.tar.gz" was under the preview tag (where you can also get a preview License key)

     ```
     docker load -i iris-2019.3.0.302.0-docker.tar.gz